rlmv/doc-trips/Readme.md

 Deployment
 =========
 * Install git, heroku toolbelt.
-* Trips Directors and Bo have the passwords for Heroku and AWS.
+* Trips Directors and Bo have the passwords for the current Heroku and AWS accounts.
-* ...
+* Heroku:
+* AWS S3 (for file uploads):
+  1) Create AWS account
+  2) Create an AWS bucket, e.g. 'doc-trips'.
+Set the environment variable AWS_STORAGE_BUCKET_NAME to be the bucket name.
+  3) Create a new user in the AWS IAM manager.
+Give the user the AmazonS3FullAccess permission.
+Save the user's security credentials, setting the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.
+(Don't use the master user's login credentials!)

 Timeline